pieterjanvc/mgs2amr/readme.txt

  -v Default can be changed in the settings file
     0: Nothing is written to stdout
     1: General progress is posted to stdout
     2: All available details are posted to stdout
+ -z Generate output as tar.gz file in addition to storing results in the database
+	Default can be changed in the settings file
+	TRUE or FALSE

 -- END mgs2amr.sh ---